Climate of North Carolina: Rain

-Heavy rains accompany tropical cyclones and their remnants which move northeast from the Gulf of Mexico coastline, as well as inland from the western subtropical Atlantic ocean.
-Over the past 30 years, the wettest tropical cyclone to strike the coastal plain was Hurricane Floyd of September 1999, which dropped over 35 in of rainfall north of Southport.
-Unlike Hazel and Fran, the main force of destruction was from precipitation.
+Heavy rains accompany tropical cyclones and their remnants which move northeast from the Gulf of Mexico coastline, as well as inland from the western subtropical Atlantic Ocean.
+Over the past 30 years, the wettest tropical cyclone to strike the state was Hurricane Florence in September 2018, which dropped over 35 in of rainfall northwest of Elizabethtown.
+During hurricanes Hazel and Fran, the main force of destruction was from precipitation.
 Before Hurricane Floyd reached North Carolina, the state had already received large amounts of rain from Hurricane Dennis less than two weeks before Floyd.
-This saturated much of the Eastern North Carolina soil and allowed heavy rains from Hurricane Floyd to turn into floods.
+This saturated much of the western North Carolina soil and allowed heavy rains from Hurricane Floyd to turn into floods.
 Over 35 people died from Floyd.
 In the mountains, Hurricane Frances of September 2004 was nearly as wet, bringing over 23 in of rainfall to Mount Mitchell.